 In 2007 he followed in the footsteps of his mentor, the late Mstislav Rostropovich, and turned his attention to conducting and in 2010 was appointed the first chief conductor of the Gstaad Festival Orchestra.
 June 2014 saw Mr Vengerov graduate with a Diploma of Excellence from the Moscow Institute of Ippolitov-Ivanov with professor Yuri Simonov and he has since finished a further 2-year program of opera conducting.

-Highlights of 18/19 will see Mr Vengerov opening the season of the Orchestra Filarmonica della Scala with Maestro Chailly, a Residence with Monte Carlo Philharmonic and the Philharmonie in Paris and numerous Recitals in the US, China and Europe.
+Highlights of 18/19 saw Mr Vengerov opening the season of the Orchestra Filarmonica della Scala with Maestro Chailly, a Residence with Monte Carlo Philharmonic and the Philharmonie in Paris.

-As one of Mr Vengerov’s greatest passions is the teaching and encouraging of young talent, he has held various teaching positions around the world and is currently Professor at the Menuhin Music Academy in Switzerland (IMMA), with whom he recently accompanied and conducted a concert with Cecilia Bartoli at Le Rosey Concert Hall.
-Since September 2016 he is also the Polonsky Visiting Professor of Violin at the Royal College of Music in London -the UK’s leading conservatoire.
+As one of Mr Vengerov’s greatest passions is the teaching and encouraging of young talent, he has held various teaching positions around the world.
+He currently holds the Stephan and Viktoria Schmidheiny Stiftungsprofessor at the Mozarteum University Salzburg and since September 2016 he is also the Polonsky Visiting Professor of Violin at the Royal College of Music in London.
+In 2018 Maxim Vengerov became the Goodwill Ambassador of the Musica Mundi School – a unique institution, which supports young talents.
+With the aim of making musical support generally accessible, he initiated his own online teaching platform in January 2021: www.maximvengerov.com

 He plays the ex-Kreutzer Stradivari (1727).